gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 It fails.
 But fortunately, Go still supports cross-compiling with Cgo as long as we provide it with a cross-compiler.

 After some experimentation, my favorite way is to use [Zig](https://dev.to/kristoff/zig-makes-go-cross-compilation-just-work-29ho) for that.
-That way it works the same way for people using macOS, Linux, be it on ARM, on x86_64, etc. And it makes it trivial to build native docker images for ARM without changing the whole build system or installing additional tools.
+That way it works the same way for people using macOS, Linux, be it on ARM, on x86_64, etc. And it makes it trivial to build native Docker images for ARM without changing the whole build system or installing additional tools.

 The work on Zig is fantastic, please consider supporting them.